What is Glutamine?

 The structure of Glutamine is as shown in the figure below.

-Glutamine consists of other 2-molecules naming glutamate and the ammonia with the use of an enzyme called as glutamine synthetase.
+Glutamine consists of other 2-molecules named glutamate and ammonia with the use of an enzyme called as glutamine synthetase.
 This is mostly done in the muscles and sometimes in the lungs, brain tissues and the liver.

 Glutamine – Uses and Functions

-The human body synthesizes more amount of glutamine which is further involved in numerous biochemical process of life.
-It involves the metabolic process occurring in kidney and the liver, etc. Some of the functions and glutamine uses are as follows.
+The human body synthesizes more amount of glutamine which is further involved in numerous biochemical processes of life.
+It involves the metabolic process occurring in the kidney and the liver, etc. Some of the functions and glutamine uses are as follows.

 - Glutamine helps in the synthesis of proteins in the human body.

-- It helps the body in the formation of energy and this amino acid is said to be the highest concentration of a free-floating amino acid within the blood.
+- It helps the body in the formation of energy and this amino acid is said to be the highest concentration of a free-floating amino acid in the blood.